dogtagpki/jss/docs/usage/jssengine.md

     allows us to tie into NSS's hostname verification directly, instead of responding after the fact by closing the connection.

+Generally, using `SSLParameters` should be sufficient for most applications.
+Two exceptions are when we wish to explicitly select key material (e.g., from a certificate nickname) or when using NSS for SSL hostname validation.

 #### Session Control

 The `JSSEngine` lacks many of the session control functions other `SSLEngine`